Arabella Tresilian MAHons PGCE FRSA

 - Specialist in health and social care, including mental health, autism & disabilities

-Download a copy of my one-page profile here: Arabella Tresilian Mediation Profile June 2018
+Download a copy of my one-page profile here: Arabella Tresilian Mediator Profile 2020

 I am an independent consultant specialising in dialogue facilitation, conflict resolution and partnership-building.
 My business development experience, studies in educational leadership and experience in dispute resolution combine effectively to allow me to support organisations, employees, families and individuals in finding win-win resolutions within complex scenarios.